kaidez/kaidez.com/_drafts/2015-1-02-filter-with-jquery.md

 A recent personal project required that content in a certain category be removed on a link click.
 So if the page has two groups of content, clicking on one link would filter out the first group, displaying that first group while removing the second one.

-Armed with [my recent knowledge of data attributes](/load-data-attributes-mouseclicks/ "Read kaidez's blog post on loading in page content with data attributes"), I solved the problem using it along with a handful of jQuery methods: `jQuery.filter()`, `jQuery :not()` and `jQuery :contains`.
+Armed with [my newly-found discoveries about data attributes](/load-data-attributes-mouseclicks/ "Read kaidez's blog post on loading in page content with data attributes"), I solved the problem using it along with a handful of jQuery methods: `jQuery.filter()`, `jQuery :not()` and `jQuery :contains`.
 There are probably a few different ways to solve this problem but this is how I did it.

 To begin with, there are three files at use here: `index.html`, `styles.css` and `main.js`.
 All the files are in the same directory.